-Chenies School follows nationally-recognised assessment systems which include Chenies tracker and National Curriculum levels of attainment.
+Chenies School follows nationally-recognised assessment systems which indicate National Curriculum levels of attainment.
 All teachers monitor and review pupil progress using these assessment procedures as well as informal procedures.

-Achievement is monitored through a combination of:
+Achievement is monitored through a combination of measures, including but not limited to the following:

-- Teacher and Learning Support Assistant observation and marking of daily work - Assessment records for reading, writing, spelling, maths and science. - End of Key Stage 1 SATs tests in Year and Key Stage 2 SATs tests in Year 6 - Reading and comprehension tests developed by Class Teachers - Weekly Word Spelling Test - · Weekly times tables tests - Termly Summative Assessment Papers
+- Teacher and Learning Support Assistant observation and marking of daily work - Assessment records for reading, writing, spelling, maths and science. - End of Key Stage 1 SATs tests in Year and Key Stage 2 SATs tests in Year 6 - Reading and comprehension tests - Termly Summative Assessment Papers

-Termly pupil progress meetings are held between class teachers, the Head teacher or Assistant Head and SENDCo to discuss the progress of all pupils.
 The SENDCO analyses the progress data in relation to children with SEN. This analysis is shared with the staff and governors.
 Any children who are making inadequate progress will then be analysed and a further action plan will be implemented led by the SENDCO.
-Based on the schools observations, assessment data and following a discussion between the class teacher, SENDCo and parent/carer, a child may be considered as needing either:
+Based on the schools observations, assessment data and following a discussion between the class teacher, SENDCO and parent/carer, a child may be considered as needing either:

-- •Differentiated curriculum support within the class (as provided within the National Literacy and Numeracy Frameworks). - •Additional support at the SEN Support level.
+•Differentiated curriculum support within the class

+•Additional support at the SEN Support level.